6 Dances that Come from Cuba

 Hip-Hop and Rap

 Rap first made its way to Cuba in the 1980s from Miami radio stations whose signals reached the island.
 These broadcasts exposed the Cuban youth to American hip hop artists, like Biggie Smalls and Talib Kweli.
 It didn't take long for the youth to embrace this pair of genres.
 Cuban hip-hop has a decidedly different feel from American hip-hop.
 Elements of salsa and rumba are evident in the dance moves and the music is rich with the sounds of congas, bata drums, and electric bass.
-Hip-hop and rap bands are taking on the big issues of our time like the stagnant Cuban economy; you cant ignore the element of politics in this new Cuban dance music.
+Hip-hop and rap bands us their music to convey their thoughts on current events; you can't ignore the element of politics in this new Cuban dance music.